 Peach Twig Borer

-Biology: In spring, the brown larvae emerge from overwintering cells on the limbs of trees, and tunnel into succulent shoot tips where they soon pupate to adults.
+In spring, the brown larvae emerge from protected cells on the limbs of trees, and tunnel into succulent shoot tips where they soon pupate to adults.
 Later in the season (after shoot growth hardens off), larvae enter soft fruit.

-Symptoms: Infested twigs wilt and die back and small masses of gum exude from tunnel openings; frass on larval entries into fruit.
+Infested twigs wilt and die back and small masses of gum exude from tunnel openings; larvae typically enter fruit near the stem end, especially in fruits with split pits; frass is present at larval entries into fruit.

 - Non-mating disruption: Hang pheromone trap with peach twig borer lure at 300 degree days after March 1 to record date of first moth flight (called biofix, when 2+ moths have been caught).
 Leave trap in orchard and check moth numbers weekly to monitor population throughout the season.